Touro Synagogue: Congregation

 The congregation at Newport was initially composed of Jews with roots in the Sephardic Spanish and Portuguese diaspora, and by the eighteenth century, with some Ashkenazi Jews.

 The first Jewish residents of Newport, fifteen Spanish Jewish families, arrived in 1658.
 It is presumed that they arrived via the communities in Curaçao, home to the oldest active Jewish congregation in the Americas, dating to 1651, and Suriname.
 The small community worshiped in rooms in private homes for more than a century before they could afford to build a synagogue.

 The community purchased and dedicated the Jewish Cemetery at Newport in 1677.

 In the late 1700s, the Jewish community removed the Torah scrolls and sent them for safekeeping, along with the deed to the building, to Congregation Shearith Israel in New York.
 The keys left the Jewish community and were passed to the Goulds, a Quaker family in Newport.

 From the 1850s on, the building was occasionally opened for worship for the convenience of summer visitors.
 It was reopened on a regular basis in 1883 as Jewish life in Newport revived with the late nineteenth century immigration of eastern European Jews (Ashkenazim).
 The synagogue acquired a nearby building and ran a Hebrew school and other activities.
 It continues to serve as a thriving congregation with many year-round programs.

 The congregation currently uses the ArtScroll Nusach Sefard prayer book.

 Marc Mandel became the rabbi in July 2012.
 As of 2012, the congregation consisted of about 175 families.
-Stephen Belsky served as interim rabbi from 2023-2025.
+Stephen Belsky served as interim rabbi from 2023 to 2025.
 The current rabbi is Gershon Klapper.